Ou Medicine

 The correct answer is

 A person with shingles can't pass shingles on to anyone else.
-A person with shingles can, however, pass on the virus.
-For this to occur, the person with shingles must have the shingles rash present and the second person must not have had chickenpox or the chickenpox vaccine and come in direct contact with the open sores of shingles.
+But a person with shingles can pass on the virus.
+For this to occur, the person with shingles must have the shingles rash present.
+And the second person must not have had chickenpox or the chickenpox vaccine and must come in direct contact with the open sores of shingles.
 The second person will develop chickenpox, not shingles.
 A person who has been vaccinated against chickenpox is protected from exposure to a person with active shingles.

 A.